-There are also many different types of foosball balls, you’d be surprised at just how many, what makes them different, how they are made, what they are made with is all more than you’d expect.
+There are also many different types of foosball balls.
+You’d be surprised at just how many, what makes them different, how they're made and what they're made with.

 The different variations of foosball balls also vary according to location.
 For example, in Europe, the foosball balls are generally made of cork, whereas in America they’re made from plastic, or a mixture of cork but with a slick, smooth and glossy finish.

 The difference in location also has something to do with the way people play foosball in different places.
 That's another determining factor when discovering which is the best foosball ball.

 Europeans play foosball a little more strategically and it's a little more advanced than in America where it’s fast paced, rougher and louder.

 There are four main types of foosball balls; textured, cork, traditional and smooth.
 Textured foosball balls – which are more commonly found in the US – have a dense and rigid feel thus allowing it to be pinned down between the table and the little man.